 - S — Speech.
 You can’t speak, repeat a simple phrase.
 Your speech is slurred.

 - T — Time.
 Time is the most important factor in treating a stroke.
 Receiving treatment within 3 hours of your symptoms provides the best outcome and recovery.

 Teach your family and friends the FAST rule in case you cannot communicate.

 - How much does family history increase your risk of stroke?

 - Can caffeine cause a stroke?

-- What should I do if I am more than 3 hours away from a hospital when I recognize my symptoms?
+- What should I do if I am more than 3 hours from a hospital for treatment?

 - What are the complications of an untreated stroke?